ietf-wg-idr/RFC4271bis/rfc4271bis.md

 ##  Update-Send Process {#updatesend}

 The Update-Send process is responsible for advertising UPDATE messages to all peers.
-For example, it distributes the routes chosen by the Decision Process to other BGP speakers, which may be located in either the same autonomous system or a neighboring autonomous system.
+It distributes the routes chosen by the Decision Process to other BGP speakers, which may be located in either the same autonomous system or a neighboring autonomous system.